 With the integrated exhibition series The Second Glance – with two current instalments: "All Forms of Love" and "Women" – visitors are invited to interrogate the permanent exhibition of the Bode-Museum, looking at it from the perspective of contemporary social issues.
 The overarching objective of the series is to insert previously hidden narratives into official museum discourses.
 Visitors follow thematic paths, along which they are encouraged to take a “second glance” at the works of the Skulpturensammlung and the Museum für Byzantinische Kunst, allowing the works to be discovered in new and different ways.

 With its important sculpture collection, the Bode-Museum is first and foremost a museum of human beings – no other art form offers such a distinctive depiction of their physical form, bodily presence and sometimes even their individual appearance.
-The objects in the collections cover over 1,500 years of Europe’s artistic and cultural history, making them particularly well-suited for exhibition formats that deal with human identities and their artistic embodiment.
+The Skulpturensammlung and the Museum für Byzantinische Kunst cover over 1,500 years of Europe’s artistic and cultural history, making them particularly well-suited for series like The Second Glance, which deal with human identities and their artistic depiction.

 In The Second Glance: Women, the current instalment in the series, which was put together in collaboration with the organisation Frauentreff Olga, visitors can analyse the role of women in history, their perception within society, and the artistic use of motifs related to women.